tomtom-international/commisery-action/docs/sdk-versioning.md

 - Development on the `main` branch continued with changes not desired in the release

 Each Release Candidate is represented by:
-- a GitHub Release (pre-release state), and
+- a GitHub release (pre-release state), and
 - an associated git tag on the specified commit.

 A Release Candidate is initiated on the `main` development branch;